CosmewGH/Kami-Modpack-Builder/README.md

 ==Future plans==
 - SMASH ULTIMATE SUPPORT
-- Portrait previewing and automatic packing from .PNGs
+- Portrait packing from .PNGs
-- Help text to be littered around the application
 - Build progress bar
 - Other possible suggestions

 Huge thanks to all the creators and contributors of Sm4shExplorer.
 Without them, this wouldn't be possible.
 I have simply stacked functionality on top of the huge codebase that was made by them.
+Huge thanks to the contributers of Smash Forge as well.
 If you have contributed to any of the code used in this project and feel I haven't given proper credits/gotten permissions, please contact me.
 My intention is not to steal, but to improve modpack creation for myself and the community.
 If you have any suggestions or concerns, let me know as well.